-United States White House former chief strategist, Steven Bannon had said Google and Facebook have become so dominant and essential that they should be regulated like public utilities.
-Bannon’s position is that these services have become an essential component of modern life, yet tend towards a natural monopoly status.
+The United States White House former chief strategist, Steven Bannon had a strong opinion regarding social networks.
+He said Google and Facebook have become so dominant and essential that there should be regulations akin to public utilities.
+Bannon’s position is that these services have become an integral component of modern life, yet tend towards a natural monopoly status.
 Hence, like water and energy suppliers, they should be regulated to protect consumers.
 Such regulation could be broadly similar to that imposed on cable and telephone operators, whose control of vital infrastructure led to legislation to control prices and encourage competition.

-Met With Widespread Derision in The Tech World
+Widespread Derision in the Tech World

 The idea, however, went down badly in political circles.
-It flies directly in the face of the US government’s bid to abolish net neutrality, which demands that broadband is treated as a public utility and obliges internet service providers to make it available at a reasonable price.
+It flies directly in the face of the US government’s bid to abolish net neutrality, which demands that broadband functions as Internet public utilities and obliges service providers to make it available at a reasonable price.
 Opponents want to allow ISPs to privilege certain websites, loading some faster than others, for example.
 Search, online shopping and socialising are woven into the fabric of life, and avoiding them is increasingly inconvenient.
 The currency we exchange for them is personal data.

 Technology Changing Rapidly

-We know that Facebook is a prolific vehicle for fake news, and that political agitators exploit the platform for their own ends.
-Right now, efforts to filter out the most harmful content are largely a voluntary exercise undertaken by Google and Facebook when their bottom lines are under threat.
-Such action is better than nothing, but as the old saying goes, self-regulation stands in relation to regulation the way self-importance stands in relation to importance.
+We know that Facebook is a prolific vehicle for fake news and political agitators exploit the platform for their ends.
+Right now, efforts to filter out the most harmful content are mainly a voluntary exercise undertaken by Google and Facebook.
+This is even when their bottom lines are under threat.
+Such action is better than nothing.
+But as the old saying goes, self-regulation stands with regulation the way self-importance rises concerning importance.